guilhemmarchand/trackme/docs/userguide.rst

 Backup and restore
 ==================

-TrackMe stores the vaste majority for its content in many KVstore collections.
+TrackMe stores the vaste majority of its content in multiple KVstore collections.

 Using the :ref:`Backup and Restore endpoints` from the API, backups are taken automatically on a scheduled basis, can be taken on demand and restored if necessary.

-**Backups are stored a compressed tarball archive, stored in the "backup" directory of the TrackMe application on the search head(s):**
+**Backups are stored in compressed tarball archives, located in the "backup" directory of the TrackMe application on the search head(s):**

 *Example:*